chrisnajman/one-page-site-template/README.md

 **Important**: `import "../sass/style.scss"` must be at the top of `index.js`.

 ### JavaScript disabled
-If JavaScript is disabled the site still functions.
+If JavaScript is disabled the site still functions well:
+- all accordion content displays,
+- the slides and captions are stacked,
+- the glossary is visible under the main text.

 ## Installation
 There are two ways of doing this.
 I prefer the first.